qwazwsx/Advanced-SonicPad/README.md

 [Creality SonicPad Firmware GitHub Page - PhoenixSuit Firmware Install Tool](https://github.com/CrealityOfficial/Creality_Sonic_Pad_Firmware)

 ## Download The SonicPad-Debian Firmware
+# These files are OUTDATED.
+See the new instructions linked above.
+# These files are OUTDATED.
+See the new instructions linked above.
+# These files are OUTDATED.
+See the new instructions linked above.

 Download three files from the SonicPad Debian GitHub Releases Page:
 - [`debian_r818_sonic_lcd_uart0.zip`](https://github.com/Jpe230/SonicPad-Debian/releases/download/v1.0-bullseye/debian_r818_sonic_lcd_uart0.zip)
 - [`debian_r818_sonic_lcd_uart0.z01`](https://github.com/Jpe230/SonicPad-Debian/releases/download/v1.0-bullseye/debian_r818_sonic_lcd_uart0.z01)
 - [`debian_r818_sonic_lcd_uart0.z02`](https://github.com/Jpe230/SonicPad-Debian/releases/download/v1.0-bullseye/debian_r818_sonic_lcd_uart0.z02)

 If you haven't seen it before, this is a multi part zip file.
 That is, the contents of the zip are spread out throughout the three files and you need all three to extract the full contents.